5G-ERA/middleware/docs/User/Readme.md

-User documentation contains all the generic infromation needed for onboarding, offboarding of the new Robot.
-It also has all the relevant documents of policies, planning, flowchart, design netapp guidelines and in-general all the requirements for the user.
+User documentation contains all the generic information needed for the onboarding and offboarding of the new Robot.
+It also has all the relevant documents of policies, planning, flowchart, design NetApp guidelines and the requirements for the user.